 If you are in the United States, CLICK HERE for their official U.S. website.

 Sailun Tires was established in 2002, and before that, they were making tire building equipment so naturally, they thought, “Hey, why don’t we also make and market our OWN tires.”
-In 2014, the merged with Jinyu Tires, another Chinese tire producer which also owns Jin Yu, Black Lion, and Rovelo Tires.
+In 2014, they merged with Jinyu Tires, another Chinese tire producer which also owns Black Lion (now known as Blackhawk,) and Rovelo Tires.

 According to Tire Review.com, Sailun has three tire factories where your tire probably came from